WTFAcademy/WTF-Starknet/docs/WTF is cairo.md

 end
 ```

 Since declaring everything wtih a func keyword can get confusing, Cairo provides decorators which are used on top of the function declarations to distinguish each.
-These all start with @:
+These all start with:

-@event - Represents an event
+- @event - Represents an event
-@storage_var - Represents a contract state variable (ie mapping, address, etc.)
+- @storage_var - Represents a contract state variable (ie mapping, address, etc.)
-@constructor - A constructor which runs once at deployment
+- @constructor - A constructor which runs once at deployment
-@view - Used to read from storage_vars
+- @view - Used to read from storage_vars
-@external - Used to write to storage_vars
+- @external - Used to write to storage_vars
-@l1_handler - Used to to process a message sent from an L1 contract
+- @l1_handler - Used to to process a message sent from an L1 contract

 # WTF with storage values?